 2021 opening times

 Sadly, the event only lasts two days at the end of November.
-The 2020 dates were provisionally scheduled for Friday, November 27th and Saturday, November 28th, 10am to 9pm, but the event has been cancelled.
+The 2020 dates were provisionally scheduled for Friday, November 27th and Saturday, November 28th, 10am to 9pm, but the event was cancelled for obvious reasons (lockdown).
 I expect the 2021 version to take place around the same time.

 How to find the Adventmarkt